Disney World in August 2026: What to Really Expect for Heat, Crowds & Back to School

 Final Verdict: Should You Visit Disney World in August?

 The heat is real, and it is relentless.
 Hurricane season is a genuine consideration.
 And early August can still feel very much like peak summer.
 But here’s what makes August special: as the month progresses, the crowds thin, the festivals begin, and Disney World starts to feel like a different place.
-Late August in particular can be genuinely magical — lighter parks, long hours, Mickey’s Not-So-Scary Halloween Party, and the start of Food & Wine at Epcot all at once.
+Late August in particular can be genuinely magical: lighter parks, long hours, Mickey’s Not-So-Scary Halloween Party starting August 7, and the Food & Wine Festival kicking off August 27 — all at once.

 Best and Worst Times to Visit Disney World in August: